Naval Tata

-Naval Hormusji Tata (30 August 1904 – 5 May 1989) was an Indian industrialist and philanthropist who was a noted alumnus of the Tata Group.
-He was the adopted son of Sir Ratanji Tata, and also the father of Ratan Tata, Jimmy Tata and Noel Tata.
+Naval Hormusji Tata (30 August 1904 – 5 May 1989) was an Indian industrialist and philanthropist who worked for the Tata Group.
+He was the adopted son of Sir Ratan Tata, and the father of Ratan, Jimmy and Noel Tata.

 Early life

-Naval was born in Surat on 30 August 1904 to a middle-class family.
+Naval was born in Surat on 30 August 1904 to a middle-class Parsi family.
 His father, Hormusji Tata, belonged to a distant branch of the extended Tata family.
-Hormusji's grandfather, Navroji Tata, was the second-cousin of Jamshedji Tata.
+Hormusji's grandfather, Navroji Tata, was the second-cousin of Jamsetji Tata.
 Both of them are descended from Bhika Tata.
 Thus, he was a Tata by birth.
 His mother was Ratanbai née Rao, daughter of Cooverbai Rao née Daboo, the sister of Hirabai Tata née Daboo, wife of Tata group founder Jamsetji Tata.

 Hormusji was a spinning master in the Advanced Mills at Ahmedabad and died in 1908 when Naval was only four years old.
-After Naval’s father died, his mother relocated to Navsari, where she struggled to earn for the family.
+After Naval's father died, his mother relocated to Navsari, where she struggled to earn for the family.
 Ratanbai's income was derived from embroidery work.
 Naval lived at the J. N. Petit Parsi Orphanage to make it easier to raise him.

 Navajbai, wife of Sir Ratanji Tata, adopted him from the orphanage at the age of 13.
 Ratanji Tata was his maternal uncle because Naval's maternal grandmother and Ratanji's mother were sisters.

 Naval later graduated from Bombay University in Economics and proceeded to London for a short course in Accounting.

 He never forgot his past and once remarked:

 "I am grateful to God for giving me an opportunity to experience the pangs of poverty, which more than anything (else) moulded my character in later years of my life."

 Family

-Naval's first wife was Sooni Commissariat; they had two sons, Ratan and Jimmy.
+Naval's first wife was Sooni Commissariat; they had two sons, Ratan and Jimmy Tata.
 Both sons never married or had children.
 The couple separated in the mid-1940s.

 Naval later married Simone Dunoyer, a businesswoman from Switzerland, they got married in 1955.
 Noel Tata is their son.